Rishav011/shopping-app/README.md

 # shopping-app
-shopping app using node and express
+## Shopping app using Node and Express

 ### Deployed using heroku
 URL-https://shopping-app-nodejs.herokuapp.com/